home

 John Van Domelen

-I use the lathe as the primary tool in the creation of my art and craft.
+John uses the lathe as the primary tool in the creation of his art and craft.
 Further work is sometimes done off the lathe.
-I may carve, burn, texture and dye some pieces in order to further bring forth the beauty in the wood.
+John may carve, burn, texture and dye some pieces in order to further bring forth the beauty in the wood.

-I enjoy sharing the process of creation and hope that by sharing it another generation will carry on the art and craft of wood turning.
+John enjoys sharing the process of creation and hopes that by sharing it another generation will carry on the art and craft of wood turning.

 I love working with wood; how it feels, how it smells.
 Above all, I derive great joy in taking this gift of nature and adding the human touch to create beauty.